Dr. EMMA WITKOWSKI

 “Grib Kontrollen!” – 8th of March, 2006.
 Edu-art happening.
 Takeover of the game consoles by Edu-art collective at the Danish IT giant “FONA”.
 LINK

 CONFERENCES & PRESENTATIONS – Refereed

-Taylor, TL., Witkowski, E., Szablewicz, M., Stein, A., Partin, W. “The Grassroots Game: Players, Participants, and Infrastructures in Esports from the Ground Up.”
-Foundation of Digital Games conference (accepted).
+Taylor, TL., Witkowski, E., Szablewicz, M., Stein, A., Partin, W. “The Grassroots Game: Players, Participants, and Infrastructures in Esports form the Ground Up.”
+Foundation of Digital Games conference.
 August 14-17, 2017.
 Cape Cod, USA.